 Despite many positive developments in the world of conservation since we launched Explorers against Extinction in 2017, including China’s ban on the trade in ivory, many iconic species including elephants, still face a battle for survival.
 All five species of rhino remain endangered for example, while 40% of lion have been lost in the last 20 years.

 "I'm pleased to support the Explorers against Extinction campaign.
 Species extinction is such a vital issue."

 Sir Ranulph Fiennes

-We were honoured to have the support of some of the world’s greatest explorers, Sir Ranulph Fiennes and Colonel John Blashford-Snell, when we launched the campaign last year with a unique sold-out event at London's Royal Geographical Society, and are delighted to have already donated £35,000 as a direct result of Explorers fundraising to wildlife conservation projects making a real difference on the frontline, outlined below:
+We're honoured to have the support of some of the world’s greatest explorers, including Sir Ranulph Fiennes and Colonel John Blashford-Snell, and as a direct result of Explorers against Extinction fundraising we have been able to make a difference on the frontline.

 The small, dedicated team at Animals Saving Animals (ASA) focus on prevention.
 They train and deploy specialist anti-poaching dogs to squads across Africa protecting elephant and rhino.
 Explorers against Extinction raised £17, 450 for ASA to specifically fund a team of two anti-poaching dogs for Rhino Conservation Botswana and one new tracking spaniel for Ol Pejeta Conservancy in Kenya.